momentumlearn/classroom/v2-skills.md

 1. I am familiar with HTTP requests in the browser and I can view them in the network panel.
 I am familiar with the HTTP methods GET, POST, PUT/PATCH, and DELETE and can explain the actions they usually do.
 2. I am familiar with HTTP requests in the browser and I can view them in the network panel.
 I am familiar with the HTTP methods GET, POST, PUT/PATCH, and DELETE and can explain the actions they usually do.
 I can interpret common HTTP status codes (such as 200, 301, 404, or 500).
 I can run a local server and make requests in a development environment.
 3. I can do all of the above, and I can send HTTP requests with an API client like Insomnia or Postman.
 I can set appropriate request headers (as required by an API) or response headers (when designing an API).
 I can troubleshoot request issues using the network panel in the browser and I understand the concept of a session and the use of cookies.
 4. I can do all of the above, and I can explain the details of what happens when you type a URL into a browser.
-I can explain the significance of some or all of the following: HTTPS vs HTTP, CORS, CSRF, XSS.
+I can explain the basics of some or all of the following: HTTPS vs HTTP, CORS, CSRF, XSS.